Magic Maze: Finding Everyday Empathy in Consulting // Business // Consulting // IT Strategy // Management Consulting // Salesforce // Feb 21 2019

 In Magic Maze, you can’t talk during game play.
 Did we mention that?
 No verbal communication.
 No visual signals.
 And you’re up against the sifting sands of the hourglass.
 Oh man, things just got a lot more difficult.
 To our amusement, we ended up getting pretty good at reading each others’ actions and one another.
 Despite the strict rules of the game, it was a blast to figure out fellow players’ motivations and style of gameplay.

 A unique challenge to the game!
 Consultants love challenges!
 Time is often a constraint in consulting work, adding to the challenge.
 The best consultants are also effective communicators.
-Sometimes there can be differences in communication style leading to challenges along the way.
-Good communication helps resolve some of these.
-Convey facts, status, and recommendations with absolute clarity.
+Sometimes there can be differences in communication style.
+Good communication helps resolve this.
+Convey facts, status, and recommendations with clarity.
 Communicate in a way that simple, direct, purposeful, and with an awareness of the other person’s circumstances.

 Empathy and Trust

 For empathy, you have to “see” things through the eyes of another person.
 This comes naturally to some more than others, but whether an inherent or learned skill, practicing empathy is important to a consulting practice.

 For trust, you have to learn about one another, establish boundaries, and show respect.
 This builds trust, which grows stronger over the course of the consulting relationship.
 In our Magic Maze game, we had to trust that the other player actually needs you to do something before doing it.
 As consultants, we must put in the effort to understand one another and to get to the root of the needs.

 At Emelar Consulting Group we believe this concept parallels our relationship with clients.
 Our methodology allows us to become part of an organization by partnering with them.
 We look at the current processes to find the pain points.
 We assess existing goals and help them create a smarter, leaner strategy.
 We use a lot of tools (including Salesforce), but we rely on our many years of experience to help each individual business.

 Together, we win